Ultra Unification: Ultra Unification Path Integral

 In fact preferably we present not in the Dirac spinor basis, but we present all of \eq{eq:LSM} in the Weyl spinor basis (below).

 \item Weyl fermion theory has $S_{\text{Weyl}}=\int \cL_{\text{Weyl}} \,\dd^4 x= \int {\psi}^\dagger_L (\ii \bar \sigma^\mu {D}_{\mu, A, \cA_{\Z_4}} ) \psi_L\,\dd^4 x$.
 Weyl spinor bundle splits the representation of the Dirac spinor bundle.
 Weyl spinor again is defined as the section of Weyl spinor bundle.
-The Weyl spacetime spinor is in ${\bf 2}_L$ {of} ${\Spin(3,1)}=\rm{SL}(2,\C)$ with a complex representation in the Lorentz signature, or ${\bf 2}_L$ {of} $\Spin(4)=\SU(2)_L \times \SU(2)_R$ with a {pseudoreal representation} in the Euclidean signature.
+The Weyl spacetime spinor is in ${\bf 2}_L$ {of} ${{\Spin(1,3)}}=\rm{SL}(2,\C)$ with a complex representation in the Lorentz signature, or ${\bf 2}_L$ {of} $\Spin(4)=\SU(2)_L \times \SU(2)_R$ with a {pseudoreal representation} in the Euclidean signature.
 We also write the analogous right-handed Weyl fermion theory.
 The $\sigma^\mu$ and $\bar{\sigma}^\mu$ are the standard spacetime spinor rotational $su(2)$ Lie algebra generators.
 We will emphasize and illuminate the meanings of covariant derivative ${D}_{\mu, A, \cA_{\Z_4}}$ altogether in Remark \ref{lgauge}.

-\item Higgs theory has $S_{\text{Higgs}} = \int \cL_{\text{Higgs}} \,\dd^4 x= \int \Big( | {D}_{\mu, A, \cA}\phi |^2 -{\rm U}(\phi)\Big)\,\dd^4 x$.
+\item Higgs theory has $S_{\text{Higgs}} = \int \cL_{\text{Higgs}} \,\dd^4 x= \int \Big( | {D}_{\cred{\mu, A, \cA_{\Z_4}}}\phi |^2 -{\rm U}(\phi)\Big)\,\dd^4 x$ with gauged kinetic and potential terms.
 The Higgs field bundle is typically a trivial complex line bundle.\footnote{In Higgs theory, people in general do not consider nontrivial complex line bundles for Higgs field.
 But it may be amusing to consider the alternative.} The Higgs scalar field is the section of a field bundle.
 The electroweak Higgs is in complex value $\C$ and also in ${\bf 2}$ of SU(2) gauge field.
 Again by doing summation $\int [{\cal D} \phi]$ we (1) sum over the field bundles, and (2) sum over the section of each field bundle.
 We illuminate the meanings of covariant derivative ${D}_{\mu, A, \cA_{\Z_4}}$ altogether in Remark \ref{lgauge}.